oescousse/CrimeDataApp/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts
-To start the application, in the backend folder, you can run:
+In order to start the backend, you must have a .env file in the backend folder with your AWS keys as follows: accessKeyId=YOUR_AWS_ACCESSKEY_ID secretAccessKey=YOUR_AWS_SECRET_ACCESSKEY

+you can then run the following command to start the backend

 ### `node index.js`